clij/clij-docs/reference.md

 ## CLIJ_argMaximumZProjection

-Determines the maximum projection of an image along Z.
+Determines the maximumSphere projection of an image along Z.
-Furthermore, another image is generated containing the z-index where the maximum was found (zero based).
+Furthermore, another image is generated containing the z-index where the maximumSphere was found (zero based).

 **Parameters**: Image source, Image destination_max, Image destination_arg_max